MarcDcls/mjlab_microban/README.md

 ```

 To push the robot while playing, double-click on the trunk in the simulation window, then hold the left-ctrl key and right-click and drag to apply a force.

-TODO: Add a gif of the agent playing with random velocity commands and being pushed.

 ## Training your own agent